 In 2017, the Center for Disease Control and Prevention (CDC) reported approximately 28 million people under the age of 65 were uninsured.
 And this is down from over 48 million who had no coverage in 2010.

-Another real concern for the uninsured is delaying treatment because of the fear of not being able to pay for care.
+Another real concern when having no insurance is delaying treatment because of the fear of not being able to pay for care.
 Without affordable preventive or typical routine care, illnesses can become serious and cost even more to treat.

 Those lacking healthcare insurance may also go to the ER for illnesses and injuries which could have been treated elsewhere.
 They choose to do this because billing usually happens after treatment.